FadareFadekemi/AI-research-assistant/README.md

 AI Research & Analysis Assistant

-An AI-powered data analysis assistant that allows users to perform descriptive statistics, inferential statistics, and visualizations on any dataset using natural language commands.
+An AI-powered research assistant that allows users to perform descriptive statistics, inferential statistics, and visualizations on any dataset using natural language commands.
 It integrates with a web app and WhatsApp, delivering actionable insights and downloadable reports.

 Features
 1. Natural Language Analysis